-Before you start the application process to get your VA loan and buy your dream home, you need to understand the requirements that come with these loans.
+Before you start the application process to get your VA loans and buy your dream home, you need to understand the requirements that come with these loans.

 VA Loan Occupancy Requirements